-Find information on insurance, training and ethics approval.
+Find information on insurance, approvals, training, and study design.

-All student researchers should ensure they possess the appropriate type of student accident insurance.
-Students participating in the SSRP will have insurance purchased for them by the program.
-Students hired through other programs or as volunteers should confirm that their supervisor has purchased the appropriate insurance on their behalf.
+- Students participating in the FoM SSRP will have insurance purchased for them by the program.
+Students receiving awards from other programs or as volunteers should confirm that their supervisor has purchased the appropriate insurance on their behalf.

 *Note that the insurance coverage discussed here is only for accidents, it is completely separate from the liability insurance required when interacting with patients.
-If you are a UBC MD student and you have questions regarding liability insurance please contact the FoM Office of Student Affairs.
+If you are a UBC MD student and you have questions regarding liability insurance please review the information on liability insurance provided above.

-Student insurance is handled by UBC Risk Management Services, please start by visiting their website.
+Student accident insurance is handled by UBC Safety and Risk Services, please start by visiting their website.
 You will find up to date information on the different types of insurance available as well as the actual insurance policies.
-You will also find contact information should your supervisor wish to purchase insurance on your behalf.
-FoM Faculty, staff and students are also welcome to contact the FoM Student Research Coordinator with inquiries of a general nature.
+You will also find contact information should your supervisor wish to purchase insurance on your behalf (minimal cost of >$10/year).
+FoM Faculty, staff, and students are also welcome to contact the FoM Student Research & Education Coordinator with inquiries of a general nature.

 Any research involving human participants that is conducted at UBC facilities (including UBC-affiliated hospitals) or by persons connected to the University must be reviewed and approved by one of UBC’s six sanctioned Research Ethics Boards (REBs).
 Similarly, research or teaching conducted at UBC or by persons affiliated with UBC that involves the use of animals must have the approval of the UBC Committee on Animal Care.
 Furthermore, research projects conducted in conjunction with other agencies (health authorities, universities etc.) may also require approval from additional REBs:

-- UBC-AFFILIATED REB – required for all projects (that necessitate ethical review) conducted under the auspices of UBC (includes SSRP).
+- UBC-AFFILIATED REB – required for all projects (that necessitate ethical review) conducted under the auspices of UBC (includes FoM SSRP).
 There are six UBC-affiliated REBs; researchers affiliated with one of these six REBs need only submit ethics applications to their local REB for approval.
-Approvals from one UBC-affiliated REB are recognized by the other affiliated REBs (BREB, CREB, UBC-O REB, BCCA REB, CW REB, PHC REB).
-See http://research.ubc.ca/ethics.
+Approvals from one UBC-affiliated REB are recognized by the other affiliated REBs (BREB, CREB, UBC-O REB, BCCA REB, BCCH REB, PHC REB).
+See https://ethics.research.ubc.ca/.

-- IHA REB* – required if the research involves the Interior Health Authority.
+- IHA REB* – required if the research involves Interior Health Authority.

-- NHA REB – required if the research involves the Northern Health Authority.
+- NHA REB – required if the research involves Northern Health Authority.

 - UNBC REB – required if the faulty supervisor holds an appointment at the University of Northern BC (UNBC) and the project will be conducted under the auspices of UNBC.